Luis Vernet: Later years

 Vernet was later credited with the discovery of a preservative treatment for leather; the process permitted the rapid growth of leather exports to Europe and elsewhere.
 He would also develop a method to improve the storage of oils and spirits.
 The money he made with these processes enabled him to travel to London in 1852 to press his claim for compensation for his losses.
 He claimed a sum total of £14,295 for horses, domesticated cattle, stone houses and beef left at the settlement, which with interest was inflated to £28,000.
 After some five years of wrangling he was awarded £2,400 in a settlement of his claim of which he received £1,850 the balance being used to pay off his promissory notes.
 Although he signed a waiver against further claims he attempted to press for further compensation in 1858 without success.

 Vernet returned to Buenos Aires and in 1869 signed a contract with his eldest son to pursue claims against the US Government for the Lexington raid, against Britain for unsatisfactory compensation and against Silas E. Burrows, owner of the Superior for breaking the contract signed by Captains Davison and Congar in 1831.

 Luis Vernet's mausoleum in La Recoleta Cemetery, Buenos Aires.

 Luis Vernet died in San Isidro, Buenos Aires, in 1871, and was interred in La Recoleta Cemetery.

 The Vernet family persisted with the claims.
 In 1868, whilst Vernet was still alive, the Argentine government had granted Isla de los Estados part of Vernet's original 1828 concession to Luis Piedra Buena.
 His sons successfully petitioned the Argentine Government and received compensation for this loss but not for the loss of East Falkland.
-In 1884, he received support from the Government of President Julio Argentino Roca who reopened both the Lexington claim with the US and the Falklands claim with Britain.
+In 1884, he received support from the Government of President Julio Argentino Roca who reopened both the Lexington claim with the US and the Malvinas claim with Britain.
 The US Government of President Cleveland rejected the claim in 1885.
-Argentine government protests over the Falklands had ceased with the signing of the Convention of Settlement but were revived in the Affair of the Map in 1884.
+Argentine government protests over the Malvinas had ceased with the signing of the Convention of Settlement but were revived in the Affair of the Map in 1884.

 Legacy

 Vernet is considered as a national hero in Argentina as he was proclaimed Military and Civil Commander of Falkland Islands and the Islands adjacent to Cape Horn by the Republic of Buenos Aires in 1829, on the other hand he is also perceived as an unpatriotic merchant who acted in his own interest and made a pact with the British.
 The US Government accused Vernet of piracy, whilst the British regard him as an entrepreneur who began the opening up of the Falkland Islands economy.

-Vernet was a complex character who impressed almost everyone who met him as a man of intelligence, charm and drive.
+Vernet was a complex character who appeared to be a man of intelligence, charm and drive.
 He was not always truthful in what he said and his falsehoods have sometimes misled historians.